Puglia Discovery Tour

 - Sociability: we pride ourselves on the social atmosphere of our holidays – explore together, eat together and relax together

-The 4-star Hotel San Nicola dates back to 1741 when it was a palace of local nobility.
-It has been beautifully restored and is located in the centre of the picturesque old town of Altamura.
-It offers our guests traditional Italian hospitality.
-Our guests take breakfast in the splendid 19th century ‘Carvaggio’ dining room.
+The 4-star Hotel San Nicola dates back to 1741, it has been beautifully restored and is located in the centre of the picturesque old town of Altamura.

 Holidays at Altamura are Half Board with continental breakfast and evening meals at two of Altamura's restaurants.

 Continental buffet breakfast: this is served from 7am in the Cavaggio dining room on the 1st floor.
 This will include cereals, fruit juices, yoghurt, fresh fruit, cheeses/meats, selection of breads and croissants, jams, tea and coffee.

 Packed lunches can be bought from the local shops a few minutes from the hotel and can also be purchased from the hotel.

 One of the highlights of this holiday is that our guests dine out in Altamura at two restaurants that serve local dishes and specialities.
 A 3-course dinner will be served at the Tre Archi Restaurant every evening and experience the warm Italian hospitality and local dishes.

 On Wednesdays our groups dine at the Restaurant Del Corso.